 Maximum enrolment sizeN/A

-Two 2.0 hours workshop per week on weekdays during the day from week 29 to week 42 and delivered via face-to-face.
+One 2.0 hours workshop per week on weekdays during the day from week 31 to week 43 and delivered via online.

 |Group presentation (6 wines evaluated, 1200 words equivalent per student)||30||01, 02, 03, 04|